lovesexwiki/lovesexwiki.github.io/docs/Come_As_You_Are_Emily_Nagoski/Chapter_9_Love_What_Is_True.md

 **Stress cycle**: A _stressor_ (or many) activate your _stress response_, you experience the _stress response_ until you

-In nature the stress situations hit the stressors with high intensity but short, so the _stressor_ is over quickly and is easy to de-stress.
-But nowadays the stress contexts hit with low intensity but constantly, and it is also socially frowned upon to express your feelings, so we can't release stress properly.
+In nature the stress situations hit the stressors with high intensity but short, so the _stressor_ is over quickly and is easy to _de-stress_.
+But nowadays the stress contexts hit with low intensity but constantly, and it is also socially frowned upon to express your feelings, so we can't _de-stress_ properly.
 That is why stress nowadays is a major problem for most people.

 #### _Normal_ and _broken_